ArsenyLL/arsenyll.github.io/README.md

-# AI or Human?
-Quiz
+# Quiz - AI or Human?

 This is a simple web quiz where users are challenged to identify whether content was created by AI or by a human.